 Using the Equitable Economies Library to Make Lasting Change

 The Equitable Economies Library can be leveraged by change-makers in several ways.
-It serves as a reference for specific policies or policy ideas for addressing needs.
-The Equitable Economies Library can also be used as a tool to guide dialogue about key issues, such as providing reparations for historic inequities, ensuring equitable access to education and jobs, or increasing belonging and civic muscle.
-The policy pages serve as a jumping off point for learning more, and taking action.
+It serves as a reference for specific policies or policy ideas for addressing equity gaps.
+It can be used to guide dialogue about key issues that compromise equitable health and well-being.
+And it is a jumping-off point for learning more about promising policies and taking action.

-Community Commons offers various resources on the Seven Vital Conditions for Well-Being to help change-makers reimagine policies and systems and conditions for well-being and equity for generations to come.
-Policies in the Equitable Economies library are organized by impact area and grouped by the Vital Conditions they address.
-Each vital condition is represented by symbols in the visuals.
+In addition, Community Commons organizes content around the Seven Vital Conditions for Well-Being to help change-makers reimagine policies and systems and conditions for well-being and equity more broadly.
+Policies in the Equitable Economies Library are grouped by the vital conditions they address, as indicated by the corresponding symbols on the page graphic.
 For example, the policy suggestion for expanding public transportation tackles Reliable Transportation and Meaningful Work & Wealth--it would provide access to affordable, reliable transportation to work, helping people get and keep jobs.

 Explore the Equitable Economies Policy Guides below and visit the full Advancing Equitable Economies Policy Library to see all 11 policy briefs.
 Still have questions?
 Visit the Equitable Economies Library FAQ page.